How a Fortune 100 Tech Company Turned Its Executives into a Global LinkedIn Growth Engine

 Governance accelerates performance

-A risk‑segmented workflow and time‑boxed approvals cut time‑to‑publish without sacrificing compliance.
+A risk segmented workflow and pre-approvals cut time to publish without sacrificing compliance.

 Localization scales